-Major The Revd.
-Canon Don McLean Aitchison UE chaplain@tcs.on.ca ext.
+Rev. Deb Wilson dwilson@tcs.on.ca ext.
 1308

 General Principles

 - a) Confidential counselling is available on campus with the school counsellor or the chaplain.
 More specific counselling is referred to other community resources.
 Counselling is confidential unless concerns of safety arise. - b) The qualified school counsellor is available to meet with students during the school day.
 They adhere to the standards of confidentiality as outlined in the Code of Ethics of the College of Registered Psychotherapists. - c) Psycho-educational assessment may be recommended by the School to further understand student need, and to inform support plans.
 Families are responsible for arranging assessment.
 The School, with permission of the student and parents, will provide background information to the assessor to facilitate a meaningful assessment.